mauromiguelm/grdR/README.md

   Figure 1.
 Introduction to growth response delay (GRD) and its estimation with simulated data.
 </div>

+## Installation

+if(!require(grdR)) {
+ devtools::install_github("mauromiguelm/grdR")
+}

 ## About
 The package has been extensively tested and I am currently working towards documenting and publishing.